Updated on September 6, 2022

 This provides access to the levator muscle.
 Once behind the eyelid, the surgeon repositions the levator muscle and stitches it to connective tissue to create a tighter adhesion.

-In the internal ptosis repair surgery procedure, the surgeon turns the upper eyelid inside out and shortens either the levator muscle or the Mueller’s muscle.
+In the internal procedure, the surgeon turns the upper eyelid inside out and shortens either the levator or Mueller’s muscle.

 Frontalis Suspension

-In this procedure, the surgeon attaches a small silicone rod from the levator muscle to the frontalis muscle under the upper eyelid.
+During this procedure, an eye surgeon attaches a small silicone rod from the levator muscle to the frontalis muscle under the upper eyelid.
 The levator and frontalis muscles hold up the eyelid.

 What to Expect During Ptosis Surgery

-If the surgeon must make an incision during eyelid surgery, they do so in the crease of the eyelid to reduce the appearance of scarring.
+3. The surgeon will make an incision.
+They do so in the eyelid’s crease to reduce the appearance of scarring.

-During the levator procedure to tighten the upper eyelids, dissolvable stitches are used on the incision and temporary sutures are used to tighten the tendon.
+• Levator muscle tightening.
+Dissolvable stitches are used on the incision, and temporary sutures help tighten the tendon.

-In the frontalis suspension procedure, a tiny band or rod is inserted through the eyelid and used to attach the levator muscle to the frontalis muscle.
+• Frontalis suspension.
+A tiny band or rod is inserted through the eyelid to attach the levator muscle to the frontalis muscle.

 Both procedures elevate the eyelid and create a more symmetrical appearance.
 They tighten the eyelid muscle and reduce droopy eyelids.
 They also correct vision problems caused by sagging upper eyelids.